-Why is the plan important to lenders?
+Why is a business plan important to lenders?

 Lenders want to see that you have a viable idea and a sustainable plan worth funding.
 They also want to evaluate whether you have the means to bring your plan to fruition.